dhvanitmonpara/playto-pay/EXPLAINER.md

 )
 ```

 `select_for_update()` takes a PostgreSQL row lock on the merchant.
-All payout requests for the same merchant serialize at that row, so the second concurrent request cannot calculate balance until the first transaction commits its hold ledger row.
+We use the merchant row as a coarse-grained mutex to serialize payout creation.
+While ledger rows are not individually locked, all balance-affecting writes happen within the same transaction, so subsequent transactions observe the committed ledger state before recalculating balance.

+This behavior relies on PostgreSQL's default `READ COMMITTED` isolation level, where each query observes the latest committed state at execution time.
+This ensures that each balance read reflects the latest committed ledger state after previous transactions complete.

-Python-level checks are unsafe if they run without a database lock.
+Python-level balance checks without database locks are unsafe because they operate on stale reads.
 Two workers can both read `10000`, both decide a `6000` payout is allowed, and both insert holds.
-The lock makes the read-check-write sequence a single serialized critical section.
+That cannot prevent concurrent writes from violating the ledger invariant.

+Optimistic concurrency control was not used because strict serialization guarantees are required for money movement, which are more reliably enforced with database row-level locks.

 # The Idempotency